accc2023/starbucks-locator-on-route/README.md

 ## Usage

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

-![Product Screen Shot 1][product-screenshot-1]

-Here is a screenshot of myself on the page after clicking the "Hunt Jobs" button on the navbar.
-Here you can type in input parameters so that the backend can send an API request to the Adzuna servers to search for jobs based on the preferences.
-<br /><br />
-The only required parameters are "Search" and "Country".
-The rest are optional and the backend is able to handle omission of input in the optional fields.
-<br /><br />

 ![Product Screen Shot 2][product-screenshot-2]